How to Prepare for the USMLE Step 1: A Complete Study Guide

 - Focus on integration: Given the USMLE Step 1’s emphasis on integrating Basic Sciences topics, consider studying related subjects together or by organ system to foster a deeper understanding of their interconnectedness.

-- Optimize study sessions: Keep study sessions brief, aiming for 60 to 90 minutes each with a 10-minute break in between.
+- Optimize study sessions: Keep study sessions brief, aiming for 60 to 90 minutes each with at least a 10-minute break in between.
 Prolonged study periods can diminish concentration, so shorter, focused sessions are more effective.

 - Streamline information sources: Select one primary review text for each subject area to serve as your main resource.
 Additional books can be used selectively for clarification or reinforcement.

-Saba University School of Medicine’s Approach toStep 1
+Saba University School of Medicine’s Approach to Step 1

-At Saba University School of Medicine, we are committed to helping our students achieve success on the USMLE.
-Step 1 preparation is built into the MD program curriculum and emphasized throughout your time in Basic Sciences.
-Our knowledgeable faculty consistently deliver individualized support to help ensure you are comfortable with essential concepts and progressing effectively through your classes.
+Our knowledgeable faculty members consistently deliver individualized support to help ensure you are comfortable with essential concepts and progressing effectively through your classes.
 We also offer a variety of impactful Student Support Services to help you develop study techniques and strategies that will help you succeed in medical school examinations and the USMLE tests.

-Get in touch with us to learn more about our programs or how you can apply to kick-start a rewarding career in medicine.
-You can also check out our events and webinars for more information about studying with us.
+Get in touch with us to learn more about our 4-year MD program or how you can apply to kick-start a rewarding career in medicine.